demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 # EuroSAT Image Classification and Visual Object Analysis

-This project applies deep learning techniques to the EuroSAT satellite image dataset.
+This project applies deep learning techniques to the EuroSAT(land use and land cover classification dataset) that is based on Sentinel-2 satelite imagery images.

 The main task is **image classification** using three models: